LLP vs. Company: Everything You Need to Know

 LLPs may have greater challenges with legally acquiring permission to do business in a state other than theirs.
 LLCs, on the other hand, can easily operate their businesses in other states, provided they legally file foreign business registration papers in such states.

 If you need help with telling the differences and similarities between an LLP and a company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.